zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency06.md

   * MNAME in SOA on ns1 equal to ns1
   * MNAME in SOA on ns2 equal to ns2
   * Also delegated to ns3, for which there is no response.

+### MULT-SOA-MNAMES-NO-DEL-UNDEL-1
+Zone not delegated, but there is an undelegated version.
+Different SOA MNAME on the servers.

+* Zone: mult-soa-mnames-no-del-undel-1.consistency06.xa.
+  * MNAME in SOA on ns1 equal to ns1
+  * MNAME in SOA on ns2 equal to ns2
+  * Undelegated data:
+    * ns1.mult-soa-mnames-no-del-undel-1.consistency06.xa/IPv4
+    * ns1.mult-soa-mnames-no-del-undel-1.consistency06.xa/IPv6
+    * ns2.mult-soa-mnames-no-del-undel-1.consistency06.xa/IPv4
+    * ns2.mult-soa-mnames-no-del-undel-1.consistency06.xa/IPv6

+### MULT-SOA-MNAMES-NO-DEL-UNDEL-2
+Zone not delegated, but there is an undelegated version.
+Different SOA MNAME on the servers.
+NS are out-of-bailiwing.

+* Zone: mult-soa-mnames-no-del-undel-2.consistency06.xa.
+  * NS är out-of-bailiwick, "ns3.mult-soa-mnames-no-del-undel-2.consistency06.xb"
+    and "ns4.mult-soa-mnames-no-del-undel-2.consistency06.xb".
+  * MNAME in SOA on ns1 equal to ns1
+  * MNAME in SOA on ns2 equal to ns2
+  * Undelegated data:
+    * ns3.mult-soa-mnames-no-del-undel-2.consistency06.xb
+    * ns3.mult-soa-mnames-no-del-undel-2.consistency06.xb

 ### NO-RESPONSE
 No name server responds.